chrisdwil/api-gateway/README.md

 This project is not initially intended to become:

-- A general-purpose enterprise API management platform.
+- A general-purpose enterprise API management platform
-- A replacement for Vendors API.
+- A replacement for Vendors API
-- A hosted commercial service.
+- A hosted commercial service
-- A system designed around proprietary infrastructure.
+- A system designed around proprietary infrastructure
-- A demonstration of every available DevOps technology.
+- A demonstration of every available DevOps technology
-- A benchmark optimized solely for impressive numbers.
+- A benchmark optimized solely for impressive numbers

 If a simpler architecture solves the problem, simplicity wins.